Skip to content

 Fellowships

-SAE-CES Pre-Dissertation Fellowship 2022
+SAE-CES Pre-Dissertation Research Fellowship

-The Society for the Anthropology of Europe and the Council for European Studies jointly sponsor a pre-dissertation fellowship in anthropology.
+The Society for the Anthropology of Europe and the Council for European Studies jointly sponsor a pre-dissertation research fellowship in anthropology.

 Doctoral candidates in anthropology in any university that is a member of CES are eligible to apply (see list here).
 The fellowship supports short-term (two to three months) independent research in Europe for the purpose of testing the feasibility and research design of a projected doctoral dissertation in the social/cultural anthropology of contemporary Europe.
 The typical grantee is a second or third-year graduate student who has, or is close to, completing course work and/or Ph.D. qualifying exams, but who has neither fully formulated nor defended a dissertation prospectus